 Abstract

 Entering the fourth industrial revolution, many crucial changes took place in the developing economies, especially in the context of the job market.
 Higher education institution plays an important role in generating labours resources outputs in order to fulfil the demand of the potentials labour in the job market.
 Hence, strategy in the success of the workforce at the institution of education needs to improve the employability skills.
 The purpose of this study was to examine the graduates' employability skills among students of Public Higher Education Institution (IPTA) in Malaysia based on demography (gender, location and parental education).
 In addition, this study also attempts to examine the influencing factors such as endurance force, time management, research experience and activities involvement at university against employability skills.
 The sample of the study involved 554 undergraduate students in IPTA.
-The findings show that result on location demographics found significant differences at value t = 3.62 and Sig. = 0.001 (P<0.05); location was found to affect the level of employability of respondents.
-The finding also revealed that the factors of endurance force (68.5%), time management (6.2%), research experience (0.7%) and activities involvement in university (0.2%) are influencing variances and total predictor factors (75.6%) for employability skills among students IPTA.
+The findings show that result on location demographics found significant differences; location was found to affect the level of employability of respondents.
+The finding also revealed that the factors of endurance force , time management, research experience and activities involvement in university are influencing variances and total predictor factors (75.6%) for employability skills among students IPTA.
 The contribution of this study can provide a comprehensive comparison of the employability skills based on location demographic and endurance force aspect among the undergraduate in IPTA.

-Keywords: Employability skills, endurance force, gender, location, parental education, public higher education institution.
+Keywords: employability skills, endurance force, gender, location, parental education, public higher education institution

 Introduction

-In the recent decade, higher educational institutions play an important role to develop the potentials human resources for fulfil various employment demands in the labour market (Amiruddin et al., 2016; Siti Mistima et al., 2018; Yanti et al., 2015; Yusof & Jamaluddin, 2015).
+In the recent decade, higher educational institutions play an important role to develop the potentials human resources for fulfil various employment demands in the labour market (Yanti et al., 2015; Yusof & Jamaluddin, 2015; Amiruddin et al., 2016; Siti Mistima et al., 2018).
 As today's business environment is infinite and borderless, employers are looking for well-rounded employees who have the employability skills (such as communication; teamwork; problem solving; initiative and enterprise; planning and organising; self-management; long-life learning and technology) in hiring (Muhammad Hazrul, 2012; Chitra, 2013).
-Those employability skills are considered a valuable asset to employers (Makhbul, Yussof & Awang, 2015; Mohamad Sattar et al., 2010; Mohamad Sattar et al., 2012) and also help to gain the competitive advantage as well as leads survival the organization products or services in the global market (Anuar et al., 2016; Hanapi et al., 2016; Rahmat, Ayub, & Buntat, 2016).
+Those employability skills are considered a valuable asset to employers (Mohamad Sattar et al., 2010; Mohamad Sattar et al., 2012; Makhbul, Yussof & Awang, 2015) and also help to gain the competitive advantage as well as leads survival the organization products or services in the global market (Anuar et al., 2016; Hanapi et al., 2016; Rahmat et al., 2016).
 Similarly, through the study of Yelasmanchili (2018), the aspects of employability skills such as leadership skills will influence the culture of critical thinking and build more competitive teamwork within an organization.
 As such, students need to be exposed to the real working environment, thus, higher education institutions shall create access to established resources to enhance their personal experience.

 Employability skills are also known as job readiness skills which needed by students to prepare themselves to become a competent and competitive worker after they have completed their studies.
 According to Hillage and Pollard (1998), the term of employability skills is a capability to move sufficiency within the labour market to realize a potential through sustainable employment.
 In a similar perspective, according to Naddhirah (2014) and Mohammad Sattar et al. (2014), employability skills are an individual capability for his or her own to practice and determine the skills of employability to sustain and cater in a job environment.
 In general, employability skills required not only to gain employment, but it’s also a progress of employee to carry out their role to the best of their ability towards achieve the potential strategic organization or business.